Raw vector

 CVE-2024-28237 is a medium-severity Cross-site Scripting (CWE-79) vulnerability in Octoprint Octoprint.
 Its CVSS base score is 4.0 (Medium).

-Operationally, ranked in the top 34.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 36th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References